Totes5706/HackTheBox/README.md

 Hack The Box is a massive, online cybersecurity training platform, allowing individuals, companies, universities and all kinds of organizations around the world to level up their hacking skills.

-In this blog, I will perform an analysis of each level and give a walkthrough for finding the flag.
+In this blog, I will perform an analysis of each level and give a walkthrough for the methodology I took to find the flag.

 ## Table of Contents